 1. How long should my personal statement be?

-For the most part, your residency personal statement should be within a one-page limit or approximately 750-850 words.
+Your residency personal statement should be within a one-page limit or approximately 750-850 words.
 Be sure to check your specific program requirements to verify before you begin writing.

 2. Should I address areas of concern or gaps in my residency personal statement?

+If you feel something in your application will be seen as a red flag, it's best to address issues head-on instead of having admissions committees dwell on possible areas of concern.
+If you took a gap year before residency, ensure that you have a clear narrative for why you took this break, what you did on break and what this break means for your ability to function at a very high academic level.
 If you're addressing a poor evaluation, ensure that you take responsibility for your grade, discuss what you learned and how your performance will be improved in the future - then move on.
 It's important that you don't play the victim and you must always reflect on what lessons you've learned moving forward.

 3. Should I mention my personal connection to the location of a residency program in my personal statement?

-That's not to say that you have to apply to programs that are within your home state or province, but if one of the reasons you love a particular program is because of its location in your hometown, don't be afraid to mention this.
+Absolutely.
+While it's not necessary to discuss your personal connection to a program location, showing program directors that you have ties to their program's location can give you a competitive edge over other applicants.
+The reason being is that it's a way to show program directors that you are invested in practicing medicine locally.
+If one of the reasons you love a particular program is because of its location in your hometown, don't be afraid to mention this.
 Whether you enjoy the outdoor activities in the program's location, have family and friends in the area, or even grew up in the area at some point, these can all be great aspects to mention.

 4. What are the main areas I should address in my residency personal statement?